Empowering People, Launching lives

 David Anthony – Head of Research and Learning

-David has over 15 years of experience of working within special educational needs and joined BeyondAutism in 2015.
-Since then, he has worked in leadership roles in our Schools, Sixth Form and Post-19 provision.
-He has experience of working in independent and mainstream settings.
-David is passionate about all students having access to an education that ensures they develop the skills and knowledge to become active citizens in their local communities, and having the ability to have choice, independence and control over their lives.
-With the right support, David believes all students can reach their individual aspirations and outcomes.
+David has worked within the field of special educational needs since 2005 and joined BeyondAutism in 2015.
+Since then, he has worked in leadership roles in our Schools, Sixth Form and Post-19 service.
+He has studied at a range of institutions including the Institute of Education; The Central School of Speech & Drama; University of the Arts London; and is continuing his postgraduate studies at Queen’s University Belfast.
+David has experience of working within a range of schools and services, including primary, secondary, and adult provision.
+David is passionate about all learners having access to an education that ensures they develop the skills and knowledge to become active citizens in their communities whilst having choice and control over their own lives.
+With the right support and opportunity, David believes all learners can reach their individual aspirations and outcomes.

 Bernadett Rankasz – Head of Early Years